Paris Gibson Square Museum of Art: Founding and early years

-The Paris Gibson Square Museum of Art (PGSMA) was incorporated as a nonprofit institution in 1976.
+The Paris Gibson Square Museum of Art (The Square) was incorporated as a nonprofit institution in 1976.
 It was named for Paris Gibson, the city's founder.
 The museum faced two immediate problems.
 First, the historic building was climate controlled for the storage or display of perishable art, and lacked storage space.
 Second, the museum had no collection to display.
 Renovations began immediately, with community volunteers providing most of the work.
 Some aspects of the building—such as the highly detailed brass doorknobs and door hinges, the carved door frames, and ornate iron grating over the air vents—were retained.
 However, the 3 ft high oak wainscoting and historic slate blackboards were covered over with drywall, which both protected them from damage as well as provided much-needed display space.
 As the Great Falls High School structure was renovated, the museum quickly began acquiring art for display, primarily through donations.
 In late 1976, it acquired 243 sculptures by Lee Steen, a nationally known folk artist from Roundup, Montana.
 The museum, unable to display Steen's work, stored it in its attic.

 Just prior to the museum's opening, a portion of the structure blew up.
 The explosion was planned by the producers of the motion picture Telefon.
 City and GFPS officials agreed that the 1913 brick annex, which was not historic and which marred the southern side of the structure, should be demolished.
 The film's producers sought permission from the city to film the demolition, which involved ramming the building with a prop Jeep and causing it to explode (saving the city $23,000).
 The explosives were rigged so that the explosion occurred solely in a southern, eastern, and western direction—away from the historic building.
 The museum was undamaged.
 However, the explosion was so powerful that it hurled flaming debris onto the rooftops of several nearby homes, causing some damage.

 Initially, Cascade County budgeted for the museum's support annually.
-But in 1993, the county signed an agreement with PGSMA and the Cascade County Historical Society in which the county agreed to give the museum $66,000 a year for building maintenance.
+But in 1993, the county signed an agreement with The Square and the Cascade County Historical Society in which the county agreed to give the museum $66,000 a year for building maintenance.
 Additionally, the county sought voter approval for a mill levy which would generate income to support both the museum and the historical society.
-Under a formula included in the agreement, PGSMA received slightly more of the mill levy than the historical society.
+Under a formula included in the agreement, The Square received slightly more of the mill levy than the historical society.